 Cut off as much of the stump as possible with a chainsaw, then drill holes in the flat surface about 12 inches deep, three or four inches away from the edge.
 Next, drill horizontal holes through the side, parallel to the ground, to connect with the vertical holes.
 Pour potassium nitrate stump removal granules, which you can get for less than $10, into the holes, then fill the holes with water.
 After four to six weeks, the stump will become spongy and soft, according to The Family Handyman, which will enable you to chop it up with an ax and remove it.

 30. Seal Your Driveway

-You'll need a squeegee tool and a professional sealant, which will cost about $40.
-First, clean the debris, dirt and oil off of your driveway and tape the area around it that you don't want to seal.
+You’ll need a squeegee tool and a professional sealant, which can cost less than $50.
+First, clean the debris, dirt and oil off of your driveway and tape the area around it that you don’t want to seal.

 Pour a 6-inch-wide bead of sealant out from one side of the driveway to the other, starting at the garage and working toward the street.
 Use your squeegee tool to spread a very thin film evenly across the entire surface, making sure not to miss any spots.
 Let everything dry for at least 24 to 48 hours.